Types of Honors Courses

 Additionally, students are only allowed to take one course during their first semester and up to two courses each semester after that.
 Though it does not happen often, special circumstances may dictate exceptions to the rules above on occassion.
-Students who feel they have a special circumstance should schedule an appointment with an Honors Peer Advisor to discuss their situation and available options further.
+Students who feel they have a special circumstance should schedule an appointment with Honors Senior Academic Advisor Beth Elkin in LoboAchieve to discuss their situation and available options further.

 UHON 121 & 122: Honors Legacy Seminar

 100-level Legacy seminars, required by all students admitted to the Honors College, are interdisciplinary in content and approach.
 Legacy seminars are expected to provide students with knowledge of works and ideas from earlier cultures that play significant roles in understanding the contemporary culture in which they live.
 Through examinations of primary texts, explorations of secondary source materials, and intensive discussion and written assignments, the goal of the Legacy seminars is to explore what the current culture has inherited form earlier times, peoples, and cultures.
 The Legacy seminars fulfill the UNM Core Area 5 (Humanities).

 Because the Honors College considers it important that students enrich their knowledge overall as well as gain experience attending academic lectures, Legacy instructors are expected to require students to attend three lectures as part of their course.
 The Honors office maintains a calendar of lectures found on the Honors website that students may consult for this purpose.

 UNM Core Curriculum Area 1 (Writing & Speaking).